oconnor663/applied_crypto_2021_fall/pset1/readme.md

   submissions.** If we need to make accommodations for illness or other life circumstances, we can reach out to the Office of Student Affairs together.

-Rather than spelling out all these steps in exhaustive detail, I've made [a screen recording](http://www.youtube.com/watch?v=W0SVEHqy9h4) of myself working through the first problem set.
-As noted below, our copying policy is relaxed for this first problem set, so that you can take full advantage of the recording.
-Please watch it:
+To help everyone get up to speed on the first problem set, complete example solutions in several languages are provided [in this folder](./).
+As noted below, our copying policy is relaxed for this first problem set, and it's ok to copy code from these examples.
+I've also made a screen recording of myself writing a solution and submitting it.
+I recommend everyone watch this
+recording:

 <a href="http://www.youtube.com/watch?v=W0SVEHqy9h4">
   <img src="http://img.youtube.com/vi/W0SVEHqy9h4/maxresdefault.jpg" alt="walkthrough video" width="400">